 (In windows firewall)

-- Open control panel and click on System and Security > Windows Defender Firewall.
+- Open the control panel and click on System and Security > Windows Defender Firewall.

 - From the left side, click on “Allow an app or feature.”